 The first step on the road to applying for a home loan is to provide the necessary documentation, including copies of your identity documents (i.e. passport, driver’s licence, Medicare card) and your most recent payslips.

-“Lenders need to see evidence of your identity, income and expenses in order to assess and approve your loan application,” explains BankVic lending specialist, Jay Farrell.
+“Lenders need to see evidence of your identity, income and expenses and any other assets you have in order to assess and approve your loan application,” explains BankVic lending specialist, Jay Farrell.

 Your employment status is a consideration here – if you are a full-time permanent employee, you may only need to provide two payslips.
 If you are a casual employee you may need to provide more, as evidence of a regular income.”

-You will also need to provide copies of bank statements that show evidence of your savings and spending habits as well as any existing credit (personal loans, credit cards and so on).
+You will also need to provide copies of bank statements (if you’re not a BankVic member) that show evidence of your savings and spending habits as well as any existing credit (personal loans, credit cards and so on).